3 Easy Ways to Scroll Up and Down in Tmux

 exiting copy mode in tmux

-2. Mouse Scrolling
+2. Tmux Scroll with Mouse

 1. Ensure that your Terminal emulator supports mouse input within Tmux by opening the configuration file of Tmux using the following command: